ci1xgk/Fellowship_Webpage/Flood_Human_ABM.md

 ### Ongoing work
-The flood-pedestrian simulator has been augmented to incorporate more realistic behaviour rules for the walking pedestrian in flood water.
-These include rules to account for their variable stability states, variable walking speed states, and different body sizes and height for the pedestrians ([Xia et al. 2014](https://iahr.tandfonline.com/doi/abs/10.1080/00221686.2013.875073); [Postacchini et al. 2018](https://drive.google.com/file/d/1Nhp6heNgwNHdtoEKvMdMvWZFaalTD7FJ/view); [Bernardini et al 2020](https://www.sciencedirect.com/science/article/pii/S0925753519321745)).

-Ongoing work also inclules evaluating the capability of the simulator to plan emergency evacuation and intervension responses for a real study site of a flood-prone area that is often populated by pedestrians.
+The flood-pedestrian simulator is being augmented with more sophisticated behaviour rules driving walking pedestrians in floodwater, including stability states due to potential sliding and toppling ([Xia et al. 2014](https://iahr.tandfonline.com/doi/abs/10.1080/00221686.2013.875073), variable walking speed, and nonuniform body charateristics [Bernardini et al 2020](https://www.sciencedirect.com/science/article/pii/S0925753519321745)).
+Work is also ongoing to set up and apply the simulator for a flood-prone area often populated by pedestrians, to more realistically explore its potential in planning evacuation and interventions.

 ### Accessing the simualtor
-A project has been approved to port the latest version of the flood-pedestrain simualtor onto [DAFNI](https://www.dafni.ac.uk/projects/), where it will be openly accessible.
+A work plan has been approved to port the latest version of the flood-pedestrain simualtor onto [DAFNI](https://www.dafni.ac.uk/projects/) computing facilities, where it can be accessed.

 [back](./)